xaguzman/tween-engine-dart/readme.md

  ..start(myManager);
 ```

-// Moreover, slow-motion, fast-motion and reverse play is easy,
+By altering the delta parameter, adding slow-motion, fast-motion or reverse play is easy,
-// you just need to change the speed of the update:
+you just need to change the speed of the update:

 ```dart
 myManager.update(delta * speed);